ddc-java-10/android-project-proposal-mmorlang/docs/index.md

 - Uses scheduling to repeat timeframes that have been previously set by user.

 - Records users login to save previously set timeframes and apps that have been chosen.

 ## Persistent data

-- Stores users settings based apon login
+- Stores users settings based apon login.
 - Stores previously set timeframes for reuse if selected.
 - Remains connected with chosen apps.

 ## Device/external services

 - Apps that have been connected.
 - Devices notitfication and scheduling systems.

 ## Stretch goals/possible enhancements

 My stretch goal will be to explore the possibility of connecting to SMS and calling aspects of the phone that would generate a automatic response when you have certain times scheduled.
 Another would be an option you can set would be that certain keywords can be entered in case of emergencies to allow a notificaion through.